Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 Guitar Review: The ESP LTD Ron Wood Signature Telecaster

 Take a closer look at the ESP LTD Ron Wood Telecaster and you should notice two things.
-The first thing is the neck pickup is a humbucker instead of the small single coil pickup that comes with a standard Tele.
+The first thing is that the neck pickup is a humbucker instead of the small single coil pickup that comes with a standard Tele.
 This is the type of Tele commonly referred to as a blues boy.
 To be clear, what makes a Tele such a blues boy is the humbucker in the neck position.
-The second thing I'd think you would notice is that this is the exact same style of Tele that Keith Richards so often uses, and Keith's, of course, is famously known as 'Micawber.'
+The second thing I'd think you would notice is that this is the exact same style of Tele that Keith Richards so often uses, and Keith's, of course, is famously known as "Micawber."

 The ESP LTD Ron Wood Is Not Another Micawber

 This guitar could rightly be considered a bluesboy, but do not think of it as another Micawber, as it is not that at all.
 Ron Wood doesn't play like Keith Richards, and so his similar looking Telecaster is not like the one Keith plays at all.
-For one thing, this guitar is strung with six strings, and that's another string more than what Keith is stringing his Tele with.
+For one thing, this guitar is strung with six strings, and that's one string more than what Keith is stringing his Tele with.

 This ESP LTD Ron Wood Tele has a U neck profile.
-Now, i find these profiles comfortable.
+Now, I find these profiles comfortable.
 You know for sure you've got something in your hands when you fret some notes on a U profile neck.
 It's a fat neck, and I simply must recommend that anyone thinking of buying first know for sure they can handle that sort of neck.
 It's like a baseball bat.

-The guitar is available in black finish, and in sunburst finish.
+The guitar is available in black finish and in sunburst finish.
 Those are the only two options for finishes, and with the black finish you get a maple fingerboard, and with the sunburst finish you get a rosewood fingerboard.
-Either way it is a 22 jumbo fret board, and the jumbo frets absolutely make big string bending much more doable.
+Either way, it is a 22 jumbo fret board, and the jumbo frets absolutely make big string bending much more doable.